LT-Intro-To-AI-SY2425/a2-movie-chatbot-AAntanovich1/a2_writeup.md

 2. Explain how you could use the match function for extracting information from a movie database.

-    For the exctraction of information from a movie database I could use the match function by matching the name of a movie's string to the list of movies that I have stored in a list function which is all ran by a while loop that is ocnstnatly ran.
+    For the exctraction of information from a movie database I could use the match function by matching the name of a movie's string to the list of movies that I stored in a list function which is all ran by a while loop that is ocnstnatly ran.